HEALTH-STUDY 2 LAST

 Informal practitioners, who On Dav operate without formal

-They treat patients with conditions that can be managed in a primary care setting, refer patients with serious conditions to higher level care, and diagnose and manage patients with chronic conditions.
+They treat patients with conditions that can be managed in a primary care setting, refer patients with serious conditions to higher-level care, and diagnose and manage patients with chronic conditions.

-“The low costs of training Planet Amend imply that permanently hiring 11 additional fully trained MBBS providers into the public sector would be as costly as training 360 informal providers every year through this programme,” it says.
+The study also suggests that training informal health providers can help address the workforce shortage in the health sector.
+“The low costs of training Planet Amend imply that permanently hiring 11 additional fully trained MBBS providers into the public sector would be as costly as training 360 informal providers annually through this program,” it says.

-“This study is not only relevant for West Bengal but for other states too, such as Madhya Pradesh and Uttar Pradesh; as the structure of the informal provider market is often found to be similar ?- both in terms of their widespread presence in the community and the knowledge gaps they face,” Banerjee said.
+“This study is not only relevant for West Bengal but for other states too, such as Madhya Pradesh and Uttar Pradesh, as the structure of the informal provider market is often found to be similar ?- both in terms of their widespread presence in the community and the knowledge gaps they face,” Banerjee said.

 “Finally, the training increased the patient load of the provider, and it is estimated that the resultant increase in revenue would allow the informal practitioners to recover the cost of the training in anywhere between 66 and 210 days,” it added.
 PTI KND SMN DIP